Angular CLI Tutorial

-The Angular CLI is a command-line interface for Angular developed by the Angular Team.
+The Angular CLI is a command-line interface for Angular.
 This tool helps us quickly get started with creating the Angular application.
-In this tutorial, we will learn how to create and manage an Angular app using the Angular CLI commands.
-We will be covering commands like ng new, ng generate component, ng generate directive & ng generate pipe, etc.
+It also helps us to maintain, develop, test , debug & build Angular application from the command shell.
+In this tutorial, we will learn how to use the Angular CLI commands to manage Angular applications.
+We will be covering Angular CLI commands like ng new, ng generate component, ng generate directive & ng generate pipe, etc.

 What is Angular CLI